 USAA Bank Classic Checking offers most of the typical amenities offered by free checking accounts for military recruits and college students.
 USAA provides free online banking and an ATM card, and it will reimburse up to $15 in ATM fees per month.

 Related: 10 Best Checking Accounts

 This content is not provided by any of the financial institutions listed.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone and have not been reviewed, approved or otherwise endorsed by any of the above banking institutions.
-APYs are all accurate as of June 5, 2017, except for Ally Bank, Capital One and FNBO which are accurate as of today.
+Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any of the above banking institutions.
+APYs are all accurate as of Dec.
+13, 2018, except for Ally Bank and FNBO, which are accurate as of today.

 Nationwide, Nationwide Bank, the Nationwide N and Eagle and Nationwide is on your side are service marks of Nationwide Mutual Insurance Company.
 Member FDIC.